payu-india/CMS-Chatbot/docs/partners/refer-merchants-using-api.md

 * Business registration documents
 * Bank account proofs

 For an exhaustive list of documents required for an entity, please refer to [KYC Checklist](https://docs.payu.in/docs/documents-checklist-for-account-activation#/)

+For an the business category & subcategory details, please refer to [Partner Category List](https://docs.payu.in/reference/partner-category-list#/)

 ## E-Sign Flow